c-jefferys/text-art/README.md

 # text-art
-This program allows you to draw, edit, save/load, and animate ASCII text art in the windows terminal.
+This program allows you to draw, edit, save/load, and animate ASCII text art in the Windows terminal.
 There are also multiple features for drawing pre-made shapes/designs.
 This program utilizes linked lists to manage the list of canvases, the undo list, and the redo list.

 ## Concepts
 Linked List Manipulation, Two-Dimensional Arrays, File Input/Output, Header File Creation/Implementation, String Manipulation, Array Manipulation, Output Terminal Manipulation